DaniloFossatto/Nux/README.md

 Before start, make sure you meet these requirements:

-* You have installed the latest stable version of `Vue CLI`
+* You have installed the latest stable version of `REACT`

 ## 🚀 Project Setup